How do I report a food product problem?

 - a health warning and action

-- where the product can be found
+- where the product may have been purchased

 - what action should be taken